All guides

 3

-Insert the syringe into the cheek pouch
+Slide the syringe into the cheek pouch

-Slide the tip into the corner of the mouth, between the cheek and the teeth.
-Push slowly over 3 to 5 seconds to let the animal swallow progressively.
+Insert the tip into the corner of the mouth, between cheek and teeth, then push slowly to let the animal swallow progressively.

-Push slowly over 3 to 5 seconds
+Push slowly, over 3 to 5 seconds.

 4